 Cumberland Valley is a great place for the classics.
 Whether it's an award-winning burger, a famous hot dog, or a restaurant dedicated completely to pie, you'll find your favorite American dish in the Valley.
 Below are a few recommendations for the best burgers, hotdogs, and pie in the area.
 View a complete list of dining options here.

 If you're in the Carlisle area stop by North Hanover Grille for their award-winning burgers.
 Local favorites include the Dickinson with bacon, American and Monterey Jack cheese, and the Patty Melt on rye with Swiss and onions.
 If you're in the mood for a hot dog, the Hamilton Restaurant is legendary.
 They even have their own historical marker that recognizes the importance of the restaurant and the contribution of Greek immigrants and their families to our local food culture.
 Try the hotchee dog, which comes slathered with chili, onions, and cheese.

 Dad's Garage Grill & Burger House is an award-winning spot offering huge burgers like the Cajun-style Louisiana Burger, the Roadhouse Burger topped with a fried egg and the Naughty Burger with peanut butter, bacon and LA sauce.
 They also have an old fashioned hot dog and loaded chili dog on the menu.

 Stop by Appalachian Brewing Company in Mechanicsburg.
 This local chain and brewery offers Epic Trail Burgers like the Firejumper with pepper jack cheese, jalapeños, and chipotle sauce.
 Another menu favorite is the Pierogies and Beer Brats made with their Mountain Lager.

-Smoke & Pickles is a butcher shop with a great menu including Not Your Pappa's Dog with caramelized onions, whole grain mustard and pickled mustard seeds.
+Smoke & Pickles is a butcher shop with a great menu including Not Your Pappa's Dog with caramelized onions, whole grain mustard, and pickled mustard seeds.
 For something a little different, try the Greek Turkey Burger from Hellenic Kouzina.
-Although it's not technically pie, you're going to want to order the Baklava Cheesecake.
+Although it's not technically a pie, you're going to want to order the Baklava Cheesecake.